 z-index: z(unknown-element); in your CSS.

-By using a list, we can remove the need to define values at all.
-Our function finds the index of the element in the list and returns that value.
-If you need an element to sit above another in the stacking order you just need to ensure that it comes later in the list.
-This takes advantage of SASS not being zero indexed: The first item in the list has an index of
+By using a list, we don’t need to define values at all.
+Our function finds the index of the element in the list and returns it.
+You can stop thinking about numbers entirely - if you need an element to sit above another in the stacking order you just need to ensure that it comes later in the list.
+This takes advantage of SASS not being zero indexed; The first item in the list has an index of

 For a developer working alone or someone who has a high level of understanding of the lesser-used features of SASS this is a really clean and elegant solution.
-For less experienced developers or those more used to vanilla CSS this is going to cause some head-scratching.
+For less experienced developers or those more used to vanilla CSS this could cause some head-scratching.

 An issue you may face is that the values returned are going to be small numbers, so if you’re fighting against some vendor CSS with typically massive

-z-index values you’ll need to add to your function:
+z-index values (I’m looking at you, Leaflet) you’ll need to add to your function:

 A big issue with this and solution 2 is that if you are trying to enforce a rule in a linter that states that

-z-index must be set using a variable, a function call will be invalid.
+z-index must be set using a variable, a function call will be invalid, so you’d need to turn that rule off.
 This means a developer could start adding arbitrary values without the linter preventing them, a scenario even more likely if your chosen solution is hard to understand for a new or time-pressed developer.

 Its hard to argue with Solution 1, especially if the code base is going to be edited by a lot of developers.
 What it lacks in elegance it makes up for in simplicity and flexibility.
 You can set new variables based on existing ones, error handling and linter compatibility is free and any developer with even limited SASS knowledge is going to understand it immediately making them more likely to use it.